Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 used to generate the rollup's state root was not manipulated by the sequencer/proposer.

-Each strategy used to integrate EigenDA can be defined by how these for concerns are handled.
+Each strategy used to integrate EigenDA can be defined by how these four concerns are handled.

 ## Trusted Verification Strategy (M0) {#M0}